Clarifai/old-docs/portal-guide/annotate/tasks.md

 ## Task types

 Choose the type of label that you would like your worker to add to your images or video.
+You can choose classification, bounding box detection, polygon detection label types.

+Please note that if you want to create a detection labeling task, you will need to select a detection model as the base workflow in your app.

 ## Input sources

-You can choose "All inputs", which will include all inputs from your dataset, or you can choose any one of your "Saved Searches".
+You can choose "All inputs", which will include all inputs from your dataset, or you can choose any one of your [Saved Searches].

 By saving your searches, you can slice and dice your dataset, and configure dynamic and static types of datasets.

-Metadata as a versatile filtering system

-(link to saved searches)
+You can also search by using metadata filtering

 ## Applicable concepts